Jim137/Tenhou-Paifu-Logger/README.md

 2. Copy the paifu URL from tenhou.net to clipboard.
 3. Open `runlog-user.bat`.
 4. Once ![1675261153312](READMEs/image/README/1675261153312.png) appears, paste the paifu URL and press Enter.\
-Note: In the latest version, you can input multiple URLs at once, separted by whatever you like.
+Note: In the latest version, you can input multiple URLs at once, separated by whatever you like.
 If you are lazy, you can just paste w/o anything.
 5. After ![1675264143738](READMEs/image/README/1675264143738.png) appears, the paifu is successfully logged.
 6. When ![1675261153312](READMEs/image/README/1675261153312.png) appears again, you can paste the next the URL.